EpiForeSITE/epiworldPythonStreamlit/README.md

 Streamlit webapp for epiworld

-#If you haven't installed Streamlit:
+If you haven't installed Streamlit:

 	pip install streamlit

-#If Streamlit is installed, open your terminal or command prompt and navigate to the directory containing app.py
+If Streamlit is installed, open your terminal or command prompt and navigate to the directory containing app.py

-#To run Streamlit with:
+To run Streamlit with app:

 	streamlit run app.py